DBdirtbags/Product-Details/README.md

 # Product Details API for Threads
-This repository contains code for building the back-end services required for product Question/Answer data for Project Catwalk.
-Specifically, this repository will allow for the creation of Docker containers running Express servers as well as a MongoDB containing the Q&A data.
+This repository contains code for building the back-end services required for product Product Details data for Threads.
+Specifically, this repository will allow for the creation of Docker containers running Express servers as well as a PostgreSQL database containing the Product Details data.

 ## Motivation
 This project was implemented to allow for scaling on AWS as web traffic to the Threads site increases.